 Cupro is a man-made cellulosic fibre which is made from cotton linters.
 Cotton linters are short, downy fibres which are a by-product of the manufacture of cottonseed oil.
 It’s one of the less well-known man-made cellulosic fibres, as consumers are generally much more familiar with TENCEL and viscose.

 But exactly what is cupro fibre?
 How is it made?
 And is it a more sustainable and ethical option?
 Read on to find out.

-What is Cupro?
+What is cupro, exactly?

-The linter is dissolved into a cuprammonium solution, which is a mixture of copper and ammonium, before being spun into fibre.
-Like Tencel and Modal, Cupro is a plant-based material that is chemically processed to produce the fabric.
+Cupro is a “regenerated cellulose” fibre made from cotton waste.
+It’s made using the teeny tiny silky cotton fibres, known as linter, that stick out of the cottonseed and are too small to spin.
+The linter is dissolved into a cuprammonium solution, which is a mixture of copper and ammonium, dropped into caustic soda, then spun into fibre.
+Much like TENCEL Lyocell and modal, cupro is a plant-based material that is chemically processed to produce the resulting fibre.